joshcampbell/markov-text-server/PLAN.md

 # Needful

+- Refactor markov dictionary to use n-gram class
 - Get better at handling obscure unicode punctuation
   - String#isalnum() lets a lot of shit through
   - Consider some kinds of punctuation as words?

+# Ports of Corey's Features

+- aphorism mode
+- chatlog mode
+- freeverse mode
+- identification of words beginning sentences/clauses
+- more form controls on the webapp
+- cutup mode

 # Ideas